 -

-Secure Yourself: If you observe flight attendants in the bracing position, ensure that you are also properly secured.
+Secure Yourself: If you observe flight attendants in the bracing position, check that you are also properly secured.
 Fasten your seatbelt tightly and follow any instructions given by the crew.
 Place your feet flat on the floor and, if possible, lower your head towards your knees.
 This will help protect you from injury during turbulence or an emergency landing.

 -